 Assisting Clients With Legal Separation In Georgia

-A separation is when a married couple chooses to live separate lives but not formally end the marriage.
+A separation is when married partners choose to live separate lives but not formally end their marriage.
 Married couples in Georgia can separate by requesting a “separate maintenance agreement” order from the court.
 However, if one spouse wants to divorce, a divorce will occur.
 A separation can only occur if both spouses agree that a separation is best and that, for whatever reason, divorce is not an option at that time.

 There are a variety of reasons for choosing separation over divorce.
-A couple may choose not to legally end their marriage due to:
+A couple may choose not to legally end the marriage due to: